1. When is best to have the maternity photography session?

-For a maternity photography session with me I usually get asked a few questions before the session:
+For a maternity photography session the most frequently asked questions before the session are:

 # 1. When is best to have the maternity photography session?

-Some mums start showing much sooner and can get away with being photographed at 32 weeks of pregnancy and other mums are still feeling fit and able to get up, down and move around during the session.
-The closer to the due date the more a mummy-to be will feel tired, have swollen feet and just not feel good overall about how she looks.
-Just remember that what a mum-to-be may feel about themselves may not be how it will come across in the images and these images will also be cherished by your newborn baby one day when they are older.
+Some mums have a bump that starts showing much sooner in pregnancy and can get away with being photographed at 32 weeks, whilst other mums are still feeling well and energetic as the due date approaches and would prefer to be photographers closer to 36 weeks of pregnancy.
+As the due-date approaches; some mother’s may not feel good overall but remember what a mother may feel may not be how it will be reflected in the images.
+These images will also be cherished by your newborn baby one day when they are older.
 My maternity photography Wimbledon sessions are held in my dedicated newborn and baby studio located in Epsom, Surrey.

 # 2. What to wear